 In 2016, the electronic logging device (ELD) mandate began its first phase.
 Since then, several methods for logging hours of service (HOS) and commercial motor vehicle data have been phased out.
-By the end of 2019, ELDs will be required by Federal Motor Carrier Safety Administration (FMCSA) across the industry.
+As of December 16, 2019, ELDs are required by Federal Motor Carrier Safety Administration (FMCSA) across the industry.

 What is ELD compliance?